onecompiler/tutorials/java/more/abstract-class-and-methods.md

 * An abstract class is a class that cannot be instantiated
 * Which means we cannot create objects for an abstract class
 * We use keyword `abstract` to create an Abstract class
-* If we try to create object for an Abstract class we will get an error saying
+* If we try to create object for an Abstract class we will get an error
 * To access methods of an Abstract class we need  to create a subclass
 * An abstract class can have both abstract and non-abstract methods